Task Extraction#

 User: "Use my preferred location"

-→ Task: "Get weather for user's preferred location"
+→ Task: "Get weather for the Bay Area"

 → Dependencies: history=False, memory=True